-The audit committee has appointed HORNE LLP to serve as our independent registered public accountants for the 2014 fiscal year.
+The audit committee has appointed HORNE LLP to serve as our independent registered public accountants for the 2015 fiscal year.
 A representative of HORNE LLP is expected to attend the annual meeting.
 If present, the representative will have the opportunity to make a statement and will be available to respond to appropriate questions.
 HORNE LLP has served as our independent registered public accountants and audited our financial statements since 2005.

-What fees were paid to the independent registered public accountants in 2013 and 2012?
+What fees were paid to the independent registered public accountants in 2014 and 2013?

-Fees related to services performed for us by HORNE LLP in fiscal years 2013 and 2012 are as follows:
+Fees related to services performed for us by HORNE LLP in fiscal years 2014 and 2013 are as follows:

-2013 2012
+2014 2013

-Audit Fees (1) \$ 731,053 \$ 660,325
+Audit Fees (1) \$ 56 55,325 \$ 731,053

-Audit-Related Fees (2) 36,585 33,512
+Audit-Related Fees (2) 4 12,281 36,585

 Tax Fees

-All Other Fees
+All Other Fees (3) 5,333

-Total \$ 767,638 \$ 693,837
+Total \$ 61 12,939 \$ 767,638

 - (1) Audit fees included fees and expenses associated with the audit of our annual financial statements, the reviews of the financial statements in our quarterly reports on Form 10-Q, and regulatory and statutory filings.
-In 2013, this amount also included \$54,228 in audit fees and out of pocket expenses incurred related to our merger with First M&F Corporation. - (2) Audit-related fees primarily included fees and expenses associated with the audits of the financial statements of certain employee benefit plans and other required procedures.
+In 2013, this amount also included \$54,228 in audit fees and out of pocket expenses incurred related to our acquisition of First M&F Corporation. - (2) Audit-related fees primarily included fees and expenses associated with the audits of the financial statements of certain employee benefit plans and other required procedures. - (3) These fees related to consultation on state and local tax issues.

 In accordance with the procedures set forth in its charter, the audit committee pre-approves all auditing services and permitted non-audit services (including the fees and terms of those services) to be performed for us by our independent registered public accountants prior to their engagement with respect to such services, subject to the de minimis exceptions for non-audit services permitted by the Exchange Act, which are approved by the audit committee prior to the completion of the audit.
-For fiscal years 2013 and 2012, none of the fees listed under Audit-Related Fees were covered by the de minimis exception.
+For fiscal years 2014 and 2013, none of the fees listed under Audit-Related Fees were covered by the de minimis exception.
 The chairman of the audit committee has been delegated the authority by the committee to pre-approve the engagement of the independent registered public accountants when the entire committee is unable to do so.
 The chairman must report all such pre-approvals to the entire audit committee at the next committee meeting.